lcn-kul/madress-2023/models/submission/mmse/README.md

 All models use acoustic features with/without covariates.
 Acoustic features are a sequence of 10 eGeMAPS features (dim=25).
-Covariates are age, gender, education and the AD probability that is estimated by AD Model5.
+Covariates are age, gender, education and the AD probability that is estimated by the AD model (since we don't know ahead of time which model gives the best predictions, we take the average prediction of the 5 submitted AD models).
+The only difference between the MMSE models is random initialization.

-- Model1 = eGeMAPS
-- Model2 = eGeMAPS + age
-- Model3 = eGeMAPS + education
-- Model3 = eGeMAPS + ad_prob
-- Model5 = eGeMAPS + age/gender/education/ad_prob

 Predictions can be inserted into the second column of